 To avoid this, there are a couple of products you can use to prevent the buildup of soap scum on your shower door.

-One is to soak a cloth in baby oil and wipe down your shower door with it.
+Simply soak a cloth in baby oil and wipe down your shower door with it.
 This will help prevent soap scum from accumulating.
+That’s it!

 Another way to prevent water stains and soap scum from building up is to use products designed to wick away water.
 Products like Rain-X and Water Armour are designed to wick water away from your windshield.
 And they can do the same thing with a glass shower door!